Who can make a death benefit claim

 Seeking expert legal advice from death benefit lawyers as soon as possible following your injury or illness is the best way to ensure your claim is successful.

 Our team at Maurice Blackburn includes both experienced superannuation death benefit lawyers and wills and estates lawyers, to help you understand all of the options available to you and your loved ones.

 Compensation and benefits

-The payout for death benefits usually includes the money from the superannuation fund, and the payout from the insurance policy attached to the super fund, so can very significantly depending on how long the person has been contributing to the fund.
+The payout for death benefits usually includes the money from the superannuation fund, and the payout from the insurance policy attached to the super fund, so can vary significantly depending on how long the person has been contributing to the fund.

 If you're a dependent of the person who has died, you may be able to choose the death benefit to be paid as either a lump sum or an income stream.
 If you are not a dependent, it will be paid as a lump sum.

-Process for making a claim
+Process for making a death benefit claim

 We'll keep you informed throughout the whole process and provide you with expert advice that is easy to understand.

 We will help you with all the documentation you need from your super fund or insurer.

 We'll complete all the legal paperwork and submit your claim.